-Most people in the United States (US) do not get sufficient vitamin D from dietary sources [fortified foods and drinks (milk and orange juice), and supplements] (Moore et al. 2004), so that sunlight-derived vitamin D is their primary source.
-However, because the incidence of skin cancers is increasing at an alarming rate, public health organizations have warned people, especially children, to stay out of the sunlight whenever possible, and to wear protective clothing, sunglasses, and sunscreens with sun protection factor (SPF) 15 or higher while outdoors from 10 a.m. to 4 p.m.
-(Goldman 2002; American Academy of Dermatology.
-2011. http://www.aad.org/00PSA1.html; Cancer Society.
-2011. http://www.cancer.org; Center for Disease Control.
-2011. http://www.cdc.gov/cancer/nscpep/skin.htm; Environmental Protection Agency.
-2011. http://www.epa.gov/sunwise/kids.html; Skin Cancer organization.
-2011. http://www.skincancer.org/skincancer-facts.php [accessed 1 January 2011]).
-Although sunscreens with SPF 15 or higher almost completely inhibit vitamin D3 production (Holick et al. 1995; Matsuoka et al. 1988), the American Academy of Dermatology has concluded that people will still make "ample" vitamin D_3 ($\geq 1,000$ IU/day) because they get plenty of "casual," or everyday, outdoor UV exposure (Lim et al. 2005).
-However, an evaluation of serum 25(OH)D revealed about half of all American children have either deficient or insufficient levels (Looker et al. 2002, 2008; Mansbach et al. 2009).
+Most people in the United States do not get sufficient vitamin D from dietary sources [fortified foods and drinks (milk and orange juice) and supplements] (Moore et al. 2004), so sunlight-derived vitamin D is their primary source.
+However, because the incidence of skin cancers is increasing at an alarming rate, public health organizations have warned people, especially children, to stay out of the sunlight whenever possible and to wear protective clothing, sunglasses, and sunscreens with sun protection factor (SPF) 15 or higher while outdoors from 1000 hours to 1600 hours. (e.g., Goldman 2002; Skin Cancer Foundation 2011; U.S. Environmental Protection Agency 2011).
+Although sunscreens with SPF ≥ 15 almost completely inhibit vitamin D3 production (Holick et al. 1995a; Matsuoka et al. 1988), the American Academy of Dermatology has concluded that people will still make "ample" vitamin D3 (≥ 1,000 IU/day) because they get plenty of "casual," or everyday, outdoor UV exposure (Lim et al. 2005).
+However, an evaluation of serum 25(OH)D revealed that about half of all American children have either deficient or insufficient levels (Gordon et al. 2004, 2008; Looker et al. 2002, 2008; Mansbach et al. 2009).